Growth at Paul Smith follows flurry of store openings

-Turnover at British brand Paul Smith was up 4% to £165m for the year ending 30 June 2018, during which the retailer invested heavily in its store portfolio.
+Turnover at British brand Paul Smith increased by 6.7% to £197.3m for the year to 30 June 2018, during which the retailer invested heavily in its store portfolio.

-However, the business made an operating loss of £1.8m, down from last year’s operating profit of £1.1m.
+Operating profit rose 1% to £3.3m following “a period of challenge, transition and significant change.”

-Paul Smith said this reflected “significant challenges to the high street, which have led to an unusually high bad debt charge this year”.
+The brand targeted key markets with new stores last year, including openings in Manchester and Berlin as well as Coal Drops Yard in London’s King’s Cross and a store in Copenhagen since the year end.

-The brand targeted key markets with new stores last year, including openings in Copenhagen and Manchester, as well as Coal Drops Yard in London’s King’s Cross in October.
-It operates in the UK, France, Copenhagen, Italy and Japan.
+New stores are planned for Munich and California in the new year.
+Group branches outside the UK now include France, Italy and Japan.

 Have your say